Shooting Stars and Shay in Jordan’s Dana Biosphere Reserve

 This is the Arab legend of the triangle in the east, Ali tells us: the seven sisters, the womanizer, and the bodyguard, forever chasing each other across the night sky.

-Ali is one of the 17 local Bedouin people who work full-time at Feynan Ecolodge, where tonight he’s got an audience of about 30 guests on the rooftop, captivated by his stories about the sky.
+Ali is one of the 17 local Bedouin people who work full-time at Feynan Ecolodge in Jordan, where tonight he’s got an audience of about 30 guests on the rooftop, captivated by his stories about the sky.

 The sky here is impossibly full of stars, so many that the constellations are hard to spot in the sea of pinprick lights.
 But Ali’s laser pointer – like a lightsaber on steroids – reaches straight into the heavens to draw them out, and we are mesmerized, our attention broken only by a shooting star.